ChordPro/chordpro/docs/content/ChordPro-Configuration-PDF.md

                  "color"  : "black",
             },
             // Recall style: Print the tag using the type.
-            // Optionally quote the lines of the preceding chorus.
+            // Alternatively, quote the lines of the preceding chorus.
             "recall" : {
                  "tag"   : "Chorus",
                  "type"  : "comment",